The application previously known as Workflow Builder is now called Workflow Lineage.

 The number shown next to each property refers to the amount of functions, actions, linkages, Workshop applications, and more depending on the context.

-To identify and upgrade outdated function-backed actions, begin by navigating to the color legend.
+To identify outdated function-backed resources, navigate to the color legend.
 From there, select the Out-of-date functions option.
 This action will highlight all the outdated functions in red, giving you a clear visual indication.
-Next, choose the specific actions for which you wish to upgrade the backing function.
-Upon selection, any outdated actions related to your choice will appear in the panel located at the bottom of the screen for further action.
+Next, choose the specific resources for which you want to upgrade the backing function.
+Upon selection, any outdated resources related to the function will appear in the panel located at the bottom of the screen for further action.

 If an action is configured with an action log and the new function version edits a new object type, that action cannot be updated in Workflow Lineage and must be upgraded in Ontology Manager.

-To upgrade functions used in Workshop applications, select the Workshop node and open Update Workshop applications on the bottom panel.
+To upgrade functions used in Workshop applications, open Update Workshop applications on the bottom panel.

-Select the blue Upgrade option to upgrade your Workshop module function to the target versions.
-This will open a pop up listing which Workshop modules will be upgraded.
+When you select the blue Upgrade option to upgrade your Workshop module functions to the target versions, a pop-up will appear listing which Workshop modules will be upgraded.

 You also have the choice of bulk publishing the Workshop after the functions are updated.
 Learn how in the documentation on bulk-publishing Workshop applications.